|

 The building was severely damaged

-in the April 1945 bombing attack (being immediately adjacent to Hitler's Berghof), and
+in the April 1945 bombing attack (being immediately adjacent to Hitler's Berghof

 heavily plundered by the local population and Allied soldiers.
 Nevertheless, Karl Schuster's